code-kern-ai/refinery-python-sdk/README.md

 # onetask API for Python

-Official Python SDK for onetask.
+This is the official Python SDK for onetask, your IDE for programmatic data labeling.

 ## Installation